 Lenders calculate their decision to lend money based on risk.
-When the risk increases, they will charge higher interest rates to counteract.
+When the risk increases, they will usually charge higher interest rates and offer lower credit limits to counteract it.
 This is to offset the potential cost of recouping the money later down the line.

 2. Rejected applications

 It’s always a good idea to use soft search facilities or eligibility checkers before submitting any applications.
 These let you know the likelihood of being accepted without affecting your credit score.
-We use QuickCheck to see if you’re eligible before you apply.
+We use QuickCheck to see if you’re eligible before you apply for a credit card.

 Using soft check facilities means you can restrict your applications to those where you have a high chance of acceptance.

-There are a few different factors that can cause a low score.
-These include:
+There are a few different factors that can have a negative impact on your credit score.

 - Not being registered on the electoral roll - Registering proved your identity to lenders.
 You can register here, it only takes five minutes.

 - Recent credit applications - All hard searches on your credit file are logged.
-Find out who can see your credit report and what will be classed as hard searches.
+Find out who can see your credit report and what will be classed as a hard search.